 - “dependent child or children” means an unmarried natural or adopted child who is financially dependent upon the subject individual for support, and who is under 24 years of age.

 - “self-support courses" are those noncredit courses offered with the intent of full cost recovery to the university for all expenses incurred in offering the course.

 - "student fees" are charges to students for specific purposes, including student government

-fees, course fees, use and service fees, and administrative fees; in this paragraph.
+fees, course fees, use and service fees, and administrative fees; as defined in this

 - “administrative fees” are those fees that are assessed for administrative services such as processing applications, certifications, adding and dropping of courses, transcripts, and other similar activities.